waterrot/traveltrips/README.md

 ## navbar:

-Used links to style the navbar with Bootstrap: https://startbootstrap.com/snippets/navbar-logo/ https://getbootstrap.com/docs/4.5/components/navbar/
+Used these links to style the navbar with Bootstrap: https://startbootstrap.com/snippets/navbar-logo/ https://getbootstrap.com/docs/4.5/components/navbar/